Code-Institute-Submissions/SilviaSaverino-ArcadeGames_NOvResub/README.md

 ## Instructions page

-This page simply explain first time players the rules of the games and the instructions on how to play it.
+This page simply explains to first time players the rules of the game and the instructions on how to play it.

 The colour palette used fot the whole website had been mainteined in this page too.
 Primary colours are: purple for the background and a shade of yellow for the text paragraph.
-This contrast allow user readability.
+This contrast allows user readability.

 ![screenshot of instruction page](/docs/img/instructions.png)